gdieu/gdieu.github.io/_posts/2019-03-06-kernel-boot.markdown

 ![boot load process](/assets/kernelBoot.jpg)
 </div>

-note about UEFI Secure boot:
+Note about UEFI Secure boot:
 The secure boot provided with recent system requires a signed boot loader by a trusted authority in order to work.
 Consequently, the unsigned boot loader you can find with Linux won’t correctly load.
 A workaround consists of disabling the secure boot in the settings but may be an issue with dual boot configuration.
 Since, Linux system is offering signed secure boot.